Universal Electronics (NASDAQ:UEIC) Issues Q3 2022 Earnings Guidance

-Several research firms have recently weighed in on UEIC.
-Rosenblatt Securities began coverage on Universal Electronics in a report on Monday, July 11th.
-They set a buy rating and a $40.00 price target on the stock.
-StockNews.com raised Universal Electronics from a hold rating to a buy rating in a report on Friday, May 20th.
-TheStreet cut Universal Electronics from a c rating to a d+ rating in a report on Thursday, May 5th.
-Finally, B. Riley lowered their price target on Universal Electronics from $53.00 to $43.00 in a report on Friday, August 5th.
+A number of equities analysts have recently commented on UEIC shares.
+B. Riley decreased their price target on shares of Universal Electronics from $53.00 to $43.00 in a report on Friday, August 5th.
+TheStreet lowered shares of Universal Electronics from a c rating to a d+ rating in a report on Thursday, May 5th.
+StockNews.com raised shares of Universal Electronics from a hold rating to a buy rating in a report on Friday, May 20th.
+Finally, Rosenblatt Securities started coverage on shares of Universal Electronics in a report on Monday, July 11th.
+They issued a buy rating and a $40.00 price target on the stock.

 About Universal Electronics